mikyrenato/1st-Project-Eat-Healty-With-JDR/README.md

 ### **Skeleton**

-Whilst building the website I felt that there were sections with too much information, for this reason, I opted to install the read more button on all devices and not just the mobile.
-This allows for user's to only read on if they would like the more detailed information; I felt giving the user this control would provide a positive user experience.

-I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsiveness and the images looked better on larger screens.

-In addition to these changes I also decided to add an animated arrow between the heading for the newsletter sign up form and the form itself, I felt that this was an engaging element that would encourage users to keep looking down the page.
+Whilst building the website, at first I added random pictures with all our branded products, later I realsied that it was not easy to understand what all our brand mean and what products they are offerning, than I decided to organise and have sections with videos followed by pictures for each brand and I believe it looks much better now and it makes more sense.

 ### **Surface**

-I chose a colour palette based around blues & greens as these colours remind me of the sea & being amongst nature; I want the users of this website to be transported to their memories of travelling/holiday's and believe these colours will help to do this.
-I paired these with a lighter off-white to allow for appropriate contrast.
+I chose a colour palette based around green & white as these colours remind me of the nature and it's in line with our new motto: "Together we inspire better wellbeing by creating delicious foods from nature".

 I used Google fonts 'Cookie' and 'Raleway' across the entire website, I felt 'Cookie' was a fun text and stood out on the page but I also wanted something easier to read for the large blocks of texts which is why I chose 'Raleway' for the body text, example below: